Akureyri: History

 During World War II, Akureyri was one of three air bases used by the Norwegian-British No. 330 Squadron RNoAF.
 The squadron, which was formed on 25 April 1941, flew Northrop N-3PB bombers: 'A' flight was based at RAF Reykjavik, 'B' flight at Akureyri and 'C' flight at Budareyri (Reyðarfjörður now).
 On 1 December 1940, 'A' and 'B' flights ceased operating from Norwegian bases, but 'C' flight continued to fly Northrop N-3PBs from Akureyri until 5 April 1943.
 No. 330 Squadron RNoAF also operated Catalina flying boats from Akureyri, which protected convoys between the United States, the United Kingdom, and Murmansk in northern Russia from attack by German submarines.
+Under the German plan for invasion of Iceland, Operation Ikarus, Akureyri was scheduled as one of two ports at which the Germans were to land.

 In the 20th century, Iceland experienced an exodus from the countryside to the towns.
 Commerce and service industries grew to be the primary employers in Akureyri in the 1990s.
-Jón Sveinsson, a popular author of children's books, was born in Akureyri and died in 1944.
+Jón Sveinsson, a popular author of children's books, grew up in Akureyri; his childhood home is now a museum.

 In the early 21st century, fishing industries have become more important in Akureyri as two of the major fishing companies of Iceland have become a more important source of revenue and are expected to grow further in coming years.
 The University of Akureyri was founded in 1987 and is growing rapidly.